rosetta-labs-erb/authority-boundary-ledger/index.md

 ### **Governing Text: The "Prescription Pad" Pattern**

 This pattern sits between deterministic tool filtering and probabilistic prompting.
-By reifying the speech act into a tool, we create a **mechanical gap**—the model physically cannot find the 'form' to write the prescription on
+By treating certain speech patterns as "tools," (legal advice, budget approval or medical diagnosis) we create a **mechanical gap**—the model physically cannot find the 'form' to write the prescription on.

 You can stop a database delete with tool filtering, but how do you stop an AI from giving bad advice in text?